mmhapp/mmhapp/README.md

 [BSc (Tech) Thesis](https://www.utupub.fi/handle/10024/176908), Convolutional Neural Networks in MRI of Brain Tumours

-### Methods Used in Projects
+### Data Analysis Methods in Recent Projects

 Machine learning
+- Prediction using FM
-- Methods: Prediction, Segmentation, Classification
+- Classification using XGBoost, CNN
-- Models: FM, XGBoost, CNN, U-Net
+- Segmentation using U-Net
-- Libraries: PyTorch, Matplotlib, Neurokit

 Statistical modeling
-- t-testing: EEG
+- Paired t-testing for ERP amplitudes in EEG measurements
-- Spearman correlation: EEG and BP

 Signal processing
-- Filtering: HP, LP
+- Filtering for ECG, PPG, PCG
-- Peak Detection: Derivatives
+- Peak Detection for ECG, PPG
-- ICA: EEG
+- ICA for EEG

 <!--
 **mmhapp/mmhapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.